galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 During sequencing, errors are introduced, such as incorrect nucleotides being called.
 These are due to the technical limitations of each sequencing platform.
 Sequencing errors might bias the analysis abd can lead to a misinterpretation of the data.

 Sequence quality control is therefore an essential first step in your analysis.
-We will use similar tools as described in ["Quality control" tutorial]({{site.baseurl}}/topics/sequence-analysis): [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) and [Trim Galore](https://www.bioinformatics.babraham.ac.uk/projects/trim_galore/).
+We will use similar tools as described in ["Quality control" tutorial]({{site.baseurl}}/topics/sequence-analysis): [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) and [Cutadapt](https://cutadapt.readthedocs.io/en/stable/guide.html).

 > ### {% icon hands_on %} Hands-on: Quality control
 >